ardodeardo/zorahealth-lp/README.md

 Hi there!
 This repo was specifically created for Zora Health - Frontend Engineer test.

+**Introduction**

-At the beginning, the test comes with a Figma consists of 2 screenshot image of the design page and several static assets, yet to ensure the frontend implementation, i **_recreate_** the design of the pages by tracing the original screenshot. please kindly take a look at the [Figma Design](https://www.figma.com/design/BwFcOEQSBZjsEkfNkTS37N/ardodeardo---Zora-Health?node-id=1302-6&t=eIA1tCTKh8uzOSvG-1) (might need to sign in as a Figma user to see more about the layers and design implementation) :v:
+At the beginning, the test comes with a Figma consists of 2 screenshot image of the design page and several static assets, yet to ensure the frontend implementation, i **_recreate_** the design of the pages by tracing the original screenshot. please kindly take a look at the [Figma Design](https://www.figma.com/design/BwFcOEQSBZjsEkfNkTS37N/ardodeardo---Zora-Health?node-id=1302-6&t=eIA1tCTKh8uzOSvG-1) (might need to sign in as a Figma user to see the details of layers and design implementation).
+In addition, i also create the Figma [Prototype](https://www.figma.com/proto/BwFcOEQSBZjsEkfNkTS37N/ardodeardo---Zora-Health?node-id=1304-8&t=28PptMBvnN44IhG1-1&scaling=scale-down&content-scaling=fixed&page-id=1302%3A6&starting-point-node-id=1304%3A8).
+Feel free trying to click/hover the elements (course card, topics list, syllabus accordion, and the carousel) :v:

+**Implementation**

 The deployed version of this landing page can be found at [ardodeardo-zorahealth-lp.vercel.app](https://ardodeardo-zorahealth-lp.vercel.app/).
 When trying out the live version of this landing page, please kindly check and give it a try for some of it's features on each page:

-\*\*

 **Page A (/courses)**